 Australia's forests – overview

-Australia has 125 million hectares of forest, which is 16 per cent of Australia’s land area.
-This is about 3 per cent of the world’s forest area, and the seventh-largest reported forest area worldwide.
+Australia has 134 million hectares of forest, which is 17% of Australia’s land area.
+This is about 3% of the world’s forest area, and the seventh-largest reported forest area worldwide.

 Australia’s forests are recognised and valued for their diverse ecosystems and unique biodiversity and for their provision of products such as wood.
 They perform important environmental functions, including storing carbon and protecting soil and water.
 Forests are also places with cultural, aesthetic and heritage values and provide recreational opportunities.

-However, Australia’s forests are subject to many pressures, including extreme weather; drought; climate change; invasive weeds, pests and diseases; changed fire regimes; urban development; mining; agricultural management practices such as grazing; and the legacy of previous land management practices.
+However, Australia’s forests are subject to many pressures, including land clearing for agriculture; urban development; mining and infrastructure; extreme weather; drought; climate change; invasive weeds, pests and diseases; changed fire regimes; urban development; agricultural management practices such as grazing; and the legacy of previous land management practices.

 Forests extend across Australia’s northern tropical regions, east coast subtropical regions, and warm and cool temperate zones in the south-east (Map 1).
 They are also found in Mediterranean climate zones in the south-east and south-west.
 In some regions, forests extend from the wetter coastal and sub-coastal areas into drier parts of the continent, and into sub-alpine and alpine zones.
 They grow on a range of soils, from ancient, fragile and infertile soils, to more recent, fertile soils of volcanic origin.

-Queensland has the largest proportion of Australia’s total forest area (41 per cent), followed by New South Wales (18 per cent) (Table 1).
+Queensland has the largest proportion of Australia’s total forest area (39%), followed by Northern Territory (18%) (Table 1).

 Australia’s National Forest Inventory

-ABARES, through the National Forest Inventory (NFI), provides comprehensive information and reporting on Australia’s forests.
+The National Forest Inventory (NFI), housed in the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), provides comprehensive information and reporting on Australia’s forests.
 The NFI is also the repository for a range of data about Australia’s forests compiled from state, territory and Australian government agencies.

 How a forest is defined in Australia

-A forest is an area of land dominated by trees that have a height of at least two metres and a crown cover of at least 20 per cent.
-Crown cover is the area of ground covered by tree canopies, ignoring any overlaps and gaps.
+A forest is an area of land dominated by trees that have a height of at least two metres and a crown cover of at least 20%.
+Crown cover is the area of ground covered by tree canopies, ignoring overlaps and gaps within individual canopies.

-Australia’s forests are classified in the National Forest Inventory into three categories: ‘Native forest’, ‘Industrial plantations’ and ‘Other forest’.
+Australia’s forests are classified in the National Forest Inventory into three categories: ‘Native forest’, ‘Commercial plantations’ and ‘Other forest’.
+‘Commercial plantations’ were previously known as ‘Industrial plantations’.

 Australia’s native forests are grouped into eight types: